rbelow/angular2-reactive-forms/Demo-Start-Updated/COURSE_NOTES.md

 We initialize the FormGroup in `ngOnInit()` and not in the constructor to ensure it's available before building the Form Model

 We can pass validation rules in the FormControl constructor e. g. `sendCatalog: new FormControl(/* validation rules */)`

+An Angular Module is like a box with components and directives.
+They can use only what is "imported" into the box